border

 Our mission is to connect people to the land through art.

 Bone Creek Museum of Agrarian Art in David City, NE is the nation’s only exclusively agrarian art museum presenting art that connects people to the land.
 Exhibitions and related events such as artist talks, panel discussions, art workshops, poetry readings, humanities presentations, and musical performances celebrate the heritage and current themes of rural and farm life.
-David City is the hometown of nationally recognized Regionalist artist Dale Nichols whose work is the heart of the permanent collection.

 In 2012 Henry Adams of The Smithsonia blog Articulations described Transcending Regionalism this way: “One of the most provocative exhibitions in the United States right now was organized by an institution that’s a bit off the beaten track: The Bone Creek Museum of Agrarian Art in David City, Nebraska…It’s impressive that such a small community has produced an ambitious exhibition and book of this scale, roughly on a par with those produced by America’s largest museums.”